MhiriY/Learnio/README.md

 2. **Click "Send"** to submit your prompt to the backend
 3. **View the response** displayed below the textarea

+**File Upload:**
+- Click the **"Upload PDF"** button to upload a PDF document
+- Only PDF files are accepted
+- Upload status and document details will be displayed after upload

 ### Frontend Structure

 ```